usabilla/usabilla-u4a-android-sdk/README.md

 ```kotlin
 view.importantForAccessibility = View.IMPORTANT_FOR_ACCESSIBILITY_YES
 ```
-### Devices With Notch
+### Devices with notch
-There might be some display issues in devices with a notch, especially If no action bar theme is used.
-This can be handled for devices running Android 9 (API Level 28) and above by creating a style in your `styles.xml` :
+There might be some display issues in devices with a notch, especially if no action bar theme is used.
+This can be handled for devices running Android 9 (API Level 28) and above by creating a style in your `styles.xml`
 ```xml
 <style name="ActivityTheme">
   <item name="android:windowLayoutInDisplayCutoutMode">